ianithkumar/LogicalProblems/README.md

 # Logical Programming

-* Here I'm solving some logical problem from varies platforms
+* Here I will solve some logical problems from varies platforms